maikelthedev/i3tray/README.md

 from PyQt5 import QtCore
 from functools import partial
 ```
-This is just laziness, I'm assuming the first loaded layout is the netflix one because I don't have the time right now to bother.
+The next line is just pure laziness, I'm assuming the first loaded layout is the netflix one because I don't have the time right now to bother.
+My Netflix layout is one in which I have Ungoogled Chromium in app mode (app mode = no title bar, no address bar, no links bar, just the view) in the lower left corner and two consoles one on the top bar and a smaller one by the Netflix window.
+Because I use a projector and on a 100 inch plus projected screen, you can enjoy Netflix on an approximately 43 inch window.

+Feel free to create your own layouts.
+I will add functionality to store layouts soon as requested by [r/West](https://www.reddit.com/user/Wester_West) in Reddit.

-What this should do is?
+What this current_layout variable should do instead is:
 * Detect the layout currently in use.
 	For this it will need to have a way to figure it, by taking the respones from i3 get_tree or similar.
 I'm still figuring this out.
+Can I pass "named" layouts to i3?
 * Assing it to the program when it's first run.

 ```python